 We join Ida in the elevator up to the hotel suites, where she recorded her first music video.

 Although almost all the rooms have stunning views of the Arctic landscape, a suite must of course have a little extra luxury.

 Make sure to rise and shine early!
-The breakfast at Scandic Ishavshotel has been named the best hotel breakfast in the county seven years in a row.
+The breakfast at Scandic Ishavshotel has been named the best hotel breakfast in the county for many years!

 Scandic Ishavshotel is one of many excellent accommodation options in Tromsø.
 You can stay in a comfortable hotel in the city centre, with cafés, shops, and culture attractions at your doorstep or get close to nature in a cosy cabin outside of town.

 Watch Ida sing 'Nordnorsk julesalme' by Trygve Hoff in The Arctic Cathedral.
 The song is one of Norway's most well-known Christmas carols.